lihvussen/master_thesis/readme.md

-# 🌐 Multilingual Alignment in LLMs – Thesis Experiment Pipeline
+# Multilingual Alignment in LLMs – Thesis Experiment Pipeline

-This repository contains the complete pipeline used in a master's thesis evaluating **multilingual alignment in Large Language Models (LLMs)**.
-It supports reproducible analysis across several models, embedding strategies, and alignment metrics.
+This repository contains the pipeline and structure used for conducting the master’s thesis experiment aimed at measuring **multilingual alignment in Large Language Models (LLMs)**.
+To fully reproduce the pipeline, the following steps must be followed.

 ---

-## 📦 Repository Overview

-The pipeline evaluates these multilingual models:
+## 📥 Dataset Preparation

+Run `flores_retriever.py` to download the **FLORES-101** dataset using the `flores_101_languages.json` file, which contains language abbreviations and their full names.

+---

+## 📁 Model Structure

+Each of the following model folders is structured identically:

 * `aya_8b`
 * `bloom_3b`